Vidarious/Expired_Curator_2/resource/lib/database/doc/README.md

 public void database::PrepareStatement ([ string $statement = NULL ] )
 ```

 Before you can execute a SQL command you must first prepare the statement.
-This safeguards you against SQL injection.

 ```php
 $name = 'James';
 $age = 30;